 - Actively encourage regular school attendance

-- Communicate with school immediately to resolve any concerns or worries, rather than keep the child off school
+- Communicate with the school immediately to resolve any concerns or worries, rather than keep your child off school